bigbadcon/bbc-11ty/src/faq-in-person.md

 * New accounts should be created immediately and you should receive an email within a few minutes.
 * Event Submissions and Games on Demand sign ups are usually reviewed within two weeks.
 Our events team will be in touch!
-* Scholarship applications will be reviewed after the submission deadline (July 31) and we'll reach out to recipients by August 22.
+* Scholarship applications will be reviewed after the submission deadline and we'll reach out to recipients shortly after.

 If you haven't heard back by any of these dates, email us at info@bigbadcon.com.